system76/docs/_articles/flash.md

 ---
 layout: article
-title: Videos - Watch Flash Content and Netflix
+title: Watch Flash Content and Netflix
 description: >
     How to install Google Chrome or Pepperflash to watch Netflix, Hulu, and other Flash Videos.
 keywords: